Program Overview

 The Master of Arts in Interdisciplinary Studies program at Hiram College has a long tradition of fostering imaginative and critically reflective approaches to complex, expansive problems within an interdisciplinary learning and research community.
 The program has as its primary goal the need to equip students with knowledge, critical skills, and sensibilities crucial for addressing complex and multi-faceted questions in life and work.
 At the curricular center of this program is Leadership in the Liberal Arts, coursework that builds on the strengths of the interdisciplinary structure and flexibility of the program while giving a clear focus and direction to students.

 For their capstone project, students choose a research question and integrate the approaches and insights of scholars from two chosen disciplines to answer the research question.
 The final product is a professional capstone paper in which students answer their chosen question through research in the two disciplines and the integration of scholarship from the two disciplines.
-Students are guided through the capstone proposal and capstone writing process by two advisors, one from each chosen discipline, and by the capstone proposal development and capstone course instructor.
+Students are guided through the capstone proposal and capstone writing process by two advisors, the capstone proposal development and capstone course instructor, and a disciplinary advisor.

 Degree Requirements